patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/tooltip/tooltip.md

 ## Accessibility
 Every time a user with a screen reader tabs into a field with a tooltip, the screen reader reads the tooltip aloud.

-For information on other forms of on-screen help, see [Popover](/components/popover/design-guidelines) and [Hint](/components/hint/design-guidelines).